bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FiberType_33hW6SI9L88u4r9StkBaiz/Documentation.md

-Indicate the type of the single fiber
+Indicates the type of the single fiber.